-9. MINIMISING USE OF ANTIPSYCHOTIC MEDICATIONS AND OTHER RESTRICTIVE PRACTICES
+10. MINIMISING USE OF ANTIPSYCHOTIC MEDICATIONS AND OTHER RESTRICTIVE PRACTICES

-Clinical Care Standard: Treatment with an antipsychotic medicine is only considered if a patient with delirium is distressed and the cause of their distress cannot be addressed and non-drug strategies have failed to ease their symptoms.
+Clinical Care Standard: Treatment with an antipsychotic medicine is only considered if a patient with delirium is distressed and the cause of their distress cannot be addressed, and non-drug strategies have failed to ease their symptoms.

-Antipsychotic medicines have a number of serious adverse effects for older people and can worsen a delirium.
+Antipsychotic medicines have several serious adverse effects for older people and can worsen a delirium.